Merovius/bor/README.md

 obviously expected `fib(0) == 0 && fib(1) == 1`, while the person writing the
 solution started with `fib(0) == 1 && fib(1) == 1`, thus producing an
 off-by-one error.

+Also notice the failure of `solution1_tests`: The tests-property is null and instead there is an `error`-property (plus an output-property, if there is any `output`).
+This kind of in-band-signalling is used for notification of unusual failures during execution, for example a timeout or getting killed because of an invalid systemcall or a segmentation fault.

 The `stats`-property of a suite gives usage-statistics (currently the system- and usertime in nanoseconds).